brauner/brauner.github.io/_posts/2019-06-28-vfs-wisdom.md

 #### Introduction

 This is intended as a collection of helpful knowledge bits around Linus Kernel VFS internals.
-It mostly contains bits and pieces I picked up while working on the Linux kernel and talking to VFS maintainers or high-profile contributors.
+It mostly contains (hopefully) useful bits and pieces I picked up while working on the Linux kernel and talking to VFS maintainers or high-profile contributors.

 #### `ksys_close()`